rupesh-4/simple-node-js-react-npm-app-ati-motors/Readme-Ati-Motors.md

    *  you need to create the Kubernetes manifest files that are yaml files for your pods (fleet_manager, PostgreSQL, Nginx, Redis, MongoDB, Grafana, and local docker registry.)
    *  You can deploy these files using the command "Kubernetes apply -f fleet_manager.yaml", "kubernetes apply -f PostgreSQL.yaml", like this for each file.
    *  you can also verify this using "kubectl get pods".
+   *  The YAML files are present in the repo in the folder named "Rupesh files"